Australia Food & Drinks and Top Culinary Spots to Visit on your Australia Vacation

 Sunny, sexy, sophisticated - Sydney basks as the shining star of the southern hemisphere.
 The stunning Sydney Opera House and Sydney Harbour Bridge are the pride and joy, but there's much more to offer.

-Even Sydney's inner-city suburbs are a Mecca for wining and dining.
+Even Sydney's inner-city suburbs are a Mecca for winning and dining.
 For authentic Italian food, the serious head to Leichhardt's Norton Street.
 Close by is Balmain's.

 The Sydney Fish Market is Australia's only working fishermen's market, a colourful and vibrant place where the biggest seafood sale in the southern hemisphere takes place each weekday morning.